ValheKouneli/Reversi/documents/about_class_structure.md

 Classes ReversiEvaluator1 and ReversiEvaluator2 implement Evaluator.

-In package reversi.AI.MCTS there is a class MonteCarloTreeSearch which uses classes Node, State, Tree and UCT in the same package.
+In package reversi.AI.MCTS there is a class called MCTSbot which uses classes Node, State, Tree and UCT in the same package.
 MonteCarloTreeSearch is basically another game bot that knows the interface Game.